Bonus pater familias

-In Roman law, the term bonus pater familias ("good family father") refers to a standard of care, analogous to that of the reasonable man in English law.
+In Roman law, the term bonus pater familias ("good family father") refers to a standard of care, analogous to that of the reasonable man in the common law.

+Modern rules

+Spain

 In Spanish law, the term used is a direct translation ("un buen padre de familia"), and used in the Spanish Código Civil.
 It is also used in Latin American countries.

+Portugal

 In Portuguese law the term is also mentioned in the Civil Code, in its direct translation ("um bom pai de família").